Fort Lee Investors

 These notes are complex investments and may not suitable for most retail clients.

 Other now popular but sophisticated investment products include Real Estate Investment Trusts (“REITs”).
 REITs are created by bundling income producing properties such as hotels, office complexes, hospitals, etc. They are comparable to mutual funds and trade on major exchanges.
 Non-traded REITs are an entirely different investment.
 They are not traded on national exchanges and are meant to be held eight years or longer.
 Therefore, they are very illiquid.
 There is a limited market for their sale prior to maturity.
 If sold before maturity, the sales proceeds will be substantially below the purchase price.
 Non-traded REITs are not suitable for many Fort Lee investors.

 A recurring problem in the securities industry involves elder abuse.
 Industry regulators have passed new rules to curb instances of the abuse of elderly investors but such reprehensible conduct continues to occur.
 See here, here, here and here.
 Elderly investors may have difficulty understanding account statements or not fully appreciate the risks entailed in investments presented to them by their financial advisors.
 If you are a Fort Lee senior citizen, or a friend or relative of one, and have questions concerning the handling of your account, you should consult the experienced securities lawyers at Lubiner, Schmidt & Palumbo.

 Fort Lee investors who have suffered investment losses, or question whether their brokerage account has been mishandled, have the experienced securities fraud attorneys at Lubiner, Schmidt & Palumbo to help them recover any losses.
-Contact Lubiner, Schmidt & Palumbo for a free consultation.
+Contact Lubiner, Schmidt & Palumbo for a consultation.